tripleyouuu/binary-http-keep-alive/README.md

 A binary framing of HTTP (BHTTP/1), with a server and a client written in plain Python using only sockets.
 The server is a calculator.
 Every request and response travels over a single persistent TCP connection.

+## Disclaimer

+This was made for an assignment as part of my computer science degree - not intended to be used as a standalone project or anything serious.

 ## Files

 | File | What it is |